hungryakira/Flash-Card/README.md

 This is a flash card project that tests if User knows a list French words.

-Input - a excel list of french word and their english word counterpart.
+Input - a excel list of french words and their english word counterpart.

 When  user runs program for first time, the input excel is loaded into a word list using Pandas.
 A French word is randomly picked from this list.
 Using Tkinter, the word is displayed on screen for 4 seconds and then 'flipped' to display the English word.